 Prior to visiting us, Please read our “Important Information” page here.
 This contains vital details affecting the health and safety of our volunteers and visitors.

 There is no need to book a visit, just pop along.
 If there is no one at the gate when you arrive, please press the bell and someone will come and assist you.
 This will also allow us to keep an eye on our maximum capacity numbers and to point you in the direction of our check-in QR code.

-To allow us to comply with government guidelines for Covid-19, and to help keep everyone safe, we have put several controls in place.
-These will be updated as and when government guidance changes, so please check back Here before your visit.
-We hope everyone understands the need for these changes and continues to support the farm as we all deal with the continuing PANDEMIC.
+To allow us to comply with the latest government guidelines for Covid-19, and to help keep everyone safe, the following conditions of entry will apply to all Visitors.
+These will be updated as and when government guidance changes, so please check back here before your visit.
+We hope everyone understands the need for these changes and continues to support the farm as we all deal with the continuing pandemic.
 THANK YOU!

 Please do not visit in large groups, as we can’t allow more than 6 people (aged 12+) from 2 different households in at any time.
-There is no restriction on under 12’s within groups.
+There is no restriction on under 12’s.

-At the moment we are operating with a maximum capacity of 30 visitors in the farm at Any one time, so please understand that when we ask you to queue it’s to enable the farm to run safely.
+At the moment we are operating with a maximum capacity of 30 visitors in the Farm at one time, so please understand that when we ask you to queue this is to enable the Farm to run safely.
 The queues do go down pretty quickly.